connievi/Recipeopedia/README.md

 * User can tap on a recipe and view detailed recipe information, users' reviews
 * User can leave reviews on a recipe (comment + image) to share their experience
 * User can double tap to like other users' reviews
-* User can rate recipes out of 5 stars
+* User can long press to save recipes to favorite
 * User can save favorite recipes
 * Incorporate at least one external library to add visual polish
 * Incorporate animated loading symbol while waiting for recipes to load